 B. Confirm that the structures used in completing the form are identical to those in the above table for the reference structures.
 If additional assumptions are necessary to complete this form (for example, regarding structural characteristics, duration, or surface roughness), provide the reasons why the assumptions were necessary as well as a detailed description of how they were included.

-C. Provide a plot of the Form V-1, One Hypothetical Event, Part A data.
+C. Provide a plot of the estimated damage/subject exposure (y-axis) versus windspeed (x-axis) Part A data.

 D. Include Form V-1, One Hypothetical Event, in a submission appendix.